srvarey/keraia/amendments.md

 =======================================================================================================
-# In the abstract, please highlight research question and contributions.
+# AMENDMENT 1 - In the abstract, please highlight research question and contributions.
 =======================================================================================================
 This dissertation presents KERAIA, a framework for symbolic knowledge engineering designed to address the challenges of representing, reasoning with, and executing knowledge in dynamic and complex environments.
 The central research question is: How can unstructured human expertise be transformed into algorithms that AI can efficiently utilize?
 This research advances symbolic knowledge engineering by addressing this question through innovative representation and reasoning techniques.